 SEO is the art of promoting your services online to get organic, or unpaid, traffic from the search engine results page (SERP).
 If you’ve read through our 20 reasons every business needs SEO, then you know the way you rank on Google directly influences your visibility, market share, and traffic.

-Right now, there are a ton of people looking for services and products just like yours.
-A good SEO strategy can help you identify ways to climb the Google ranks and get seen by potential customers.
-After all, 94% percent of all web traffic starts with a search query.
-By leveraging the contents of your site with SEO, not only can you attract a ton of visitors to your site, but you can nurture them into loyal customers.
+After all, 68% percent of all web traffic starts with a search query.
+By leveraging the contents of your site with SEO, not only can you attract a ton of visitors to your site, but you can nurture them into being loyal customers.

 Here’s the lowdown on SEO: